Pizza Nites (Canada)

 Pizza DoughThree ways to bring your pizza dough to Pizza Nite:

-buy a ready-made uncooked pizza dough from a pizza joint (easy and fun)
+- buy uncooked pizza dough from a pizza joint (easy and fun)

-buy a ready-made cooked pizza crust from the grocery (easy but not fun)
+- buy a ready-made cooked pizza crust from the grocery (easy but not fun)

-make your own pizza dough from scratch, as follows: (challenging and most fun)
+- make your own pizza dough from scratch, as follows: (challenging and most fun)

-3 1/2 cups flour
+- 3 1/2 cups flour

-1 cup warm water (between 85° and 115° F)
+- 1 cup warm water (between 85° and 115° F)

-2 tbsp yeast (I like my dough a little yeasty.
+- 2 tbsp yeast (I like my dough a little yeasty.
 You can use less)

-2 tbsp sugar or honey (I use Muscovado sugar)
+- 2 tbsp sugar or honey (I use Muscovado sugar)